Secretary problem: Cardinal payoff variant

 Finding the single best applicant might seem like a rather strict objective.
 One can imagine that the interviewer would rather hire a higher-valued applicant than a lower-valued one, and not only be concerned with getting the best.
 That is, the interviewer will derive some value from selecting an applicant that is not necessarily the best, and the derived value increases with the value of the one selected.

 To model this problem, suppose that the $n$ applicants have "true" values that are random variables X drawn i.i.d. from a uniform distribution on [0, 1].
-Similar to the classical problem described above, the interviewer only observes whether each applicant is the best so far (a candidate), must accept or reject each on the spot, and must accept the last one if he/she is reached.
+Similar to the classical problem described above, the interviewer only observes whether each applicant is the best so far (a candidate), must accept or reject each on the spot, and must accept the last one if reached.
 (To be clear, the interviewer does not learn the actual relative rank of each applicant.
-He/she learns only whether the applicant has relative rank 1.)
+They learn only whether the applicant has relative rank 1.)
 However, in this version the payoff is given by the true value of the selected applicant.
-For example, if he/she selects an applicant whose true value is 0.8, then he/she will earn 0.8.
+For example, if they select an applicant whose true value is 0.8, then they will earn 0.8.
 The interviewer's objective is to maximize the expected value of the selected applicant.